 Self-care – the process of maintaining and promoting one’s health, wellbeing and development to meet the everyday challenges and stressors.

-Service Coordination - term used to describe inter- or intra-organizational efforts to support individuals across a range of services.
+Service coordination - describes inter- or intra-organizational efforts to support individuals across a range of services.

 Severe housing needs – when a household spends more than 50% of its pre-tax income on housing costs.

-Severe mental illness - defined as a serious and persistent mental or emotional disorder (e.g. schizophrenia, mood-disorders, schizo-affective disorders) that interrupts people’s abilities to carry out a range of daily life activities such as self-care, interpersonal relationships, maintaining housing, and employment or school.
+Severe mental illness - defined as a serious and persistent mental or emotional disorder (e.g. schizophrenia, mood-disorders, schizo-affective disorders) that interrupts people’s abilities to carry out a range of daily life activities such as self-care, interpersonal relationships, maintaining housing, employment or stay in school.

 Sex trade - It is broad and encompasses a variety of activities including escort services, street-level sex workers, pornography, exotic dancing, massage, internet work, phone sex operators and third-party support (drivers, managers, bartenders etc.).